valentineus/moodle-webhooks/docs/getting-started.md

 ![Service Editor](screenshots/editservice.jpg)

+Description of fields:
-The field "**Name**" stores an arbitrary name for the service
+* "**Name**" stores an arbitrary name for the service.

-The "**URL**" field stores the address of the service to which notifications will be sent as a POST request.
+* "**URL**" stores the address of the service to which notifications will be sent as a POST request.

-The "**Token**" field allows you to specify an individual key that will allow an external service to identify requests.
+* "**Token**" allows you to specify an individual key that will allow an external service to identify requests.

-The "**Advanced**" field stores a large string passed to the service.
+* "**Advanced**" stores a large string passed to the service.
 This can be useful for some services or users.

-The "**Content Type**" field allows you to configure the type of outbound requests if there are compatibility issues.
+* "**Content Type**" allows you to configure the type of outbound requests if there are compatibility issues.

 The "**All events**" list contains a list of all events registered in the system.
 The selected events will notify the service.